API v1 - Environment

 }

-GET /export
+GET export

-This GET request exports details of the selected environment configuration, in JSON format.
+Exports details of the selected environment configuration, in JSON format.

 {